pipeli18ne/RFC/02-library.md

 **Magic!**

+### Opt-out of code injection

-> You still can write the code manually if you want.
-The automatic injection is just a convenience feature.
+You still can write the code manually if you want.
+The automatic injection is just a convenience feature that will probably cover >90% of use-cases.
 If you would write the boilerplate code yourself, the plugin would not do anything and leave the code untouched.

 <!---------------------------------------------------------------------------------------------------------->